humpbackdev/humpback/README.md

 This container have some cli utilities to manage your drupal site.
 See https://hub.docker.com/r/kporras07/docker-drupal-cli/ for more info.

-In order to access the cli, you should run `docker ps`, find the cli container and then run `docker exec -it <id> bash`.
+In order to access the cli, you should run `ahoy bash`.
 Now, you can run commands like drush, ahoy, composer, node, grunt, python, etc inside the container.

+## Ngrok

+This is used to share your local environment over the internet.
+In order to do this, you should run `ahoy docker share-url`.
+This command will give you an url that you can access in your browser and get the share urls for http and https.

 Have fun!